 The one transformation has been the rise in organic farming and wineries over the past decade, and with it a 4.2 percent uptick in population.

-Delta County now accounts for 60 percent of all the Colorado acreage for apples,
+Delta County now accounts for 60 percent of all the Colorado acreage for apples, 68 percent for cherries, 58 percent for pears and about 25 percent each for peaches and grapes, according to the U.S. Department of Agriculture.

 The broad, rugged valley — with the sun cascading down from cobalt-blue skies — led Thomas Huber, a Colorado geographer and writer, to compare it to the land around Coulon River in north Provence.